newchuyalong/libgdx-learning/Texture-packer.md

 java -cp gdx.jar;gdx-tools.jar com.badlogic.gdx.tools.imagepacker.TexturePacker inputDir outputDir packFileName
 ```

-Be sure to specify the `TexturePacker` class, not the deprecated `TexturePacker` class. `inputDir` is the root directory containing the images. `outputDir` is the output directory where the packed images will be placed. `packFileName` is the name prefix used for the output files.
+`inputDir` is the root directory containing the images. `outputDir` is the output directory where the packed images will be placed. `packFileName` is the name of the pack file and the prefix used for the output packed image files.

 If `outputDir` is omitted, files will be placed in a new directory that is a sibling to `inputDir` with the suffix "-packed".
 If `packFileName` is omitted, "pack" is used.

-While texture packing is intended to be a fully automated process, there has also been a nice UI contributed by Obli: [TexturePacker GUI](https://code.google.com/p/libgdx-texturepacker-gui/).
-There is also a commercial product at [texturepacker.com](http://www.codeandweb.com/texturepacker) that has even more features than the libgdx texture packer, such as automatic downsizing.
+While texture packing is intended to be a fully automated process, there has also been a nice UI contributed by Obli (though slightly out of date): [TexturePacker GUI](https://code.google.com/p/libgdx-texturepacker-gui/).
+There is also a commercial product at [texturepacker.com](http://www.codeandweb.com/texturepacker) which is completely unrelated to libgdx's texture packer and has a UI, many features and nice documentation.

 ## <a id="Automatic_packing"></a>Automatic packing ##